Director, Entomologist & Presenter, Bugs Ed.

 This will be revised and updated annually on the website and teachers will be encouraged each year to revisit and review the document in case of any changes.

-In developing this risk management strategy, I have used a number of risk management-related resources offered by the commission for Children and Young People and Child Guardian.
-These resources can be viewed at the Commissions website, at www.ccypcg.qld.gov.au/about/risk_management.html
+In developing this risk management strategy, I have used a number of risk management-related resources offered by the Queensland Family and Child Commission.
+These resources can be viewed at the Commission’s website, at https://www.qfcc.qld.gov.au/search/site?keywords=child+protection+policy&facet=solr

 If you have any concerns about our risk management strategy for child protection, please contact me at firstname.lastname@example.org to discuss.